February 4th, 2013

 When this occurs in error on your credit report, it could mean a lengthy correction process.
 It’ll probably also keep you from obtaining credit in the meantime.

-What you can do: First of all pull copies of all three credit reports from AnnualCreditReport.com.
+What you can do: First of all, get your TransUnion credit report from Credit Karma and your other two reports from AnnualCreditReport.com.
 It should be clear from your reports if all three are claiming you’re dead or just one or two.
 You only need to dispute the error with the bureau (or bureaus) reporting it.
 First, find out if the Social Security Administration was responsible for reporting your death.
 You might be able to get some helpful documentation from them.
 Follow the guide in 5 Steps to Cleaning Up Credit Report Errors to dispute the mistake.

 Bethy Hardeman is the Social Media Manager and Writer at Credit Karma, where she’s been since February 2011.
 When she’s not writing about credit and finance all over the web, you can find her playing her guitar, catching the latest movie, training for her next race or just exploring the city of San Francisco.
 Say “Hi” on Twitter: @bhardeman.

 Disclaimer: All information posted to this site was accurate at the time of its initial publication.
 Efforts have been made to keep the content up to date and accurate.
 However, Credit Karma does not make any guarantees about the accuracy or completeness of the information provided.
 For complete details of any products mentioned, visit bank or issuer website.